This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-I participated in Google Summer of Code 2024, where my main task was to implement a pybind11 compatibility interface for a Python interpreter.
-While it’s called implementing a compatibility interface, it essentially amounts to rewriting pybind11, so I’ve been diving deep into its source code recently.
+I participated in Google Summer of Code 2024.
+The main task was to implement a pybind11-compatible interface for a Python interpreter.
+Saying “implement a compatible interface” is somewhat of an understatement — it was essentially a rewrite of pybind11, so I’ve been spending a lot of time reading through its source code lately.

-For readers who might not be familiar with pybind11, it is essentially a middleware that facilitates seamless interaction between Python and C++ code.
-For instance, embedding a Python interpreter within C++ or compiling C++ code into a dynamic library for Python to call.
+Some readers might not be familiar with pybind11.
+Simply put, pybind11 is middleware that facilitates interaction between Python and C++ code.
+For example, it allows embedding a Python interpreter in C++ or compiling C++ code into a dynamic library for Python to call.
 For more details, please refer to the official documentation.

-I’ve recently managed to grasp the overall operational logic of the framework.
-Looking back, pybind11 truly lives up to its reputation as the de facto standard for binding C++ and Python, with many ingenious designs.
-Its interaction logic can also be applied to interactions between C++ and other GC languages, such as JS and C# (though there are no equivalents like jsbind11 or csharpbind11 yet).
-I might write a series of articles on this topic, stripping away some of the intricate details to introduce some of the shared concepts.
+Recently, I’ve basically clarified the overall operational logic of the framework.
+Looking back now, pybind11 truly lives up to its reputation as the de facto standard for C++ and Python binding, featuring many ingenious designs.
+Its interaction logic could also be fully applied to interactions between C++ and other GC-enabled languages, such as JS and C# (although there aren’t things like jsbind11 and csharpbind11 yet).
+I might write a series of related articles soon, stripping away some tedious details to introduce some of the common ideas.

-This article mainly discusses some interesting points about object design in pybind11.
+This article primarily discusses some interesting aspects of pybind11’s object design.

-Creating an object essentially means creating a PyObject*
+Creating an object is essentially creating a PyObject*

 x = [1, 2, 3]

-CPython has specific APIs to create objects of built-in types.
-The above statement would roughly translate to:
+CPython has dedicated APIs to create objects of built-in types.
+The above statement would likely be translated into:

 PyObject* x = PyList_New(3);